 Is the LHA Peel safe during pregnancy?

-While Lipo-Hydroxy Acid is milder than traditional acids, caution is always advised.
-Speak with your healthcare provider before booking.
-At Heart Aesthetics Hobart, all treatments are tailored for individual safety.
+While Lipo Hydroxy Acid is milder than many traditional acids, caution is still advised.
+It is important to speak with your healthcare provider before booking any peel during pregnancy or breastfeeding.
+At Heart Aesthetics Hobart, treatment plans are adjusted on an individual basis with safety as the priority.

 How often should I have a LHA Peel for best results?